mathfreak231/pokecat/unified_objects.md

-    "name": "Bulbasaur",          # english name of the species "basestats": [Stats object],  # base stats of that species "types": [Type objects ...],  # base types of that species, length 1 or 2 "gender": [Gender object]     # possible genders of that species }
+    "name": "Bulbasaur",          # english name of the species "basestats": [Stats object],  # base stats of that species "types": [Type objects ...],  # base types of that species, length 1 or 2 "genders": [Gender objects ...] # possible genders of that species }
 ```